 It depends how much of your roof is shaded.
 Panels are installed in “strings” – they are all connected to each other.
 If there is shading, it can affect the perfomance of the other panels, not just the one that is shaded.
 If there is shading, we can install the panels in areas that aren't shaded and install microinverters - these are individual inverters on each panel, connecting to a central unit.

-Find out more about solar PV and battery storage in our blog
+Find out more about solar PV and battery storage in our blogs

 Our solar panel guide

-If you’re thinking about getting solar panels, you’re going to want to know what you’ll spend and save.
+If you’re thinking about getting solar panels, you will want to know what you’ll spend and save.
 Solar panels are far easier than you may think to install.
 As soon as they’re up you can start benefiting from solar power!
 We're here to help you discover everything you need to know about cost and installation.

 Our guide to renewable energy sources

-Read our article on what is renewable energy.
+Read our article on what renewable energy is.
 How it can help us reduce our reliance on gas, reduce our CO2 and how they work.